-- Sign into Google Drive.
-Enter your Gmail or Google account (usually your email address) and password and tap on Sign In.
+After that, you should sign into Google Drive.
+To do that, you should fill in your Gmail or Google account (usually your email address) and password and tap on Sign In.

-- Google Drive is added to your sidebar.
+After that, Google Drive will be added to your sidebar.
 You can also add it to the dock – select the Finder and the Go menu, which is located at the top of the screen, then click on Home.
 Pull Google Drive to the right side of the dock near the trash.

 Accessing files in your Google Drive

-- Click the Google Backup & Sync icon in the menu bar and Open Google Drive folder.
+- First of all, you should click the Google Backup & Sync icon in the menu bar and Open Google Drive folder.
 If you can’t find it, then click the Launcher, then Google Backup & Sync which starts the app and adds it to the menu bar.

-- Drag any files & folders to the Google Drive folder and they are uploaded.
+- After that, you should drag any files & folders to the Google Drive folder and they are uploaded.
 Drag them to make them removed.
 Then, create folders inside and organize, or save files directly to Google Drive from any application.

-- Double-click files to open them in the apps on your Mac.
+- Then, you should do a double-click files to open them in the apps on your Mac.
 Since they’re stored on your Mac, they may be used even when you’re not connected to the internet.
 When the changed are saved, they’re updated on the web and other linked Macs, Windows PCs and devices when you’re back online.

-- Collaborate with Shared Folders.
+- After that, you should collaborate with Shared Folders.
 When items are added to the folder, they will be shared with other people.
 Take a note that removing items may delete them from other people’s computers & devices.
 You’ll need to sign into Google Drive on the web and add shared folders to your drive.

-- Google Drive Docs are special icons that open in a web browser where Google Docs, Sheets & Slides may be edited on the web.
+- Next, you should find Google Drive Docs – special icons that open in a web browser where Google Docs, Sheets & Slides may be edited on the web.
 You can organize their shortcut icons in folders within the main Google Drive folder.
 If you move them out of Google Drive you may delete the original file from the web.

-- Click the Google Backup & Sync icon at the top of the screen to check the current status of cloud sync or Visit Google Drive on the web.
+- Then, you should click the Google Backup & Sync icon at the top of the screen to check the current status of cloud sync or Visit Google Drive on the web.

 - As you may see, everything isn’t as hard as you may think it could be.